The Divorce Process in New York State

 The answer is: “It depends.”
 The duration of a New York divorce depends on whether it is a contested or an uncontested divorce.

-In an uncontested divorce, the ability of the parties to resolve their differences, agree upon any child-related issues, and all financial issues are the most important factors in shortening this process.
-It can take as little as a matter of weeks if the parties and their lawyers cooperate with one another to reach an agreement.
+In an uncontested divorce in New York, the ability of the parties to resolve their differences, agree upon any child-related issues, and all financial issues are the most important factors in shortening this divorce process.
+In New York State, the divorce process can take as little as a matter of weeks if the parties and their lawyers cooperate with one another to reach an agreement.

-A contested divorce case, one which involves court intervention to resolve, takes considerably longer – and obviously costs much more – than an uncontested divorce.
-This type of case begins when a spouse files a divorce action with the court.
+A contested divorce case in New York, one which involves court intervention to resolve, takes considerably longer – and obviously costs much more – than an uncontested divorce.
+A contested divorce case in New York begins when a spouse files a divorce action with the court.
 That spouse then has one hundred and twenty (120) days to serve the other spouse, who has twenty (20) to thirty (30) days to respond.
 A Request for Judicial Intervention is usually filed early on in such a case.
 According to the New York State Court System’s guidelines on standards and goals, a standard case should be resolved within 12 months from the filing of the Request for Judicial Intervention.
 Complex cases are allotted more time.
 During that time, the parties attend court conferences for the court to set, and monitor, discovery deadlines, issue orders regarding interim support, interim child custody and access, and agree to the use of experts that are deemed necessary.
 Most cases settle at some point along the way.
 In the event that the parties cannot reach an agreement, a trial date is scheduled.

-You only have twenty (20) days to answer a divorce summons personally delivered to you under New York law, so you must immediately contact an attorney to start working on your case.
-Since it is unlikely that you already know which law firm or attorney you wish to retain, you will need to do your research and interview your top candidates quickly to get on board with a legal team that is a good match for you and your needs.
+In New York state, you only have twenty (20) days to answer a divorce summons personally delivered to you under New York law, so you must immediately contact a divorce attorney to start working on your divorce case.
+Since it is unlikely that you already know which New York family law firm or divorce attorney you wish to retain, you will need to do your research and interview your top candidates quickly to get on board with a legal team that is a good match for you and your needs.
 Make sure to choose an experienced family law attorney who listens to you and answers your questions honestly, even if it isn’t the news you were hoping for, and who makes you feel respected and comfortable in their presence.

-The beginning stages of the divorce process can be the most important.
+The beginning stages of the divorce process in New York state can be the most important.
 It is critical to obtain as much information regarding family finances as soon as you are contemplating divorce as things tend to disappear as soon as it is clear that divorce is on the horizon.
 If the divorce came as a surprise to you, you may have to act fast to preserve financial documents and information, as well as your access to it.
-An experienced lawyer can help you regain access to any documentation that is now missing.
-Also, it is just as critical to ensure that all communications with your attorney remain confidential, so do not leave email passwords stored on a shared computer or on your phone during the divorce process.
+An experienced New York family lawyer can help you regain access to any documentation that is now missing.
+Also, it is just as critical to ensure that all communications with your divorce attorney remain confidential, so do not leave email passwords stored on a shared computer or on your phone during the divorce process.

 Divorce Process: Discovery

-In a contested case, after one spouse files for divorce, the often tedious and sometimes torturous process of financial discovery begins.
-Each side may send the other lengthy lists of questions called “interrogatories,” which have been drafted by the lawyers and which must be answered under oath.
+In a contested case for divorce in New York, after one spouse files for divorce, the often tedious and sometimes torturous process of financial discovery in divorce case begins.
+Each side may send the other lengthy lists of questions called “interrogatories,” which have been drafted by the family lawyers and which must be answered under oath.
 Interrogatories are composed of questions about finances, assets, pensions, and similar financial issues.
-Through their lawyers, the spouses can also serve notices to produce documents such as bank statements, credit-card bills, receipts, tax returns, paycheck stubs, and the like.
+Through their divorce attorneys, the spouses can also serve notices to produce documents such as bank statements, credit-card bills, receipts, tax returns, paycheck stubs, and the like.

-Unlike mediators and collaborative lawyers, divorce litigators – such as those at Nolletti Law Group – can also serve discovery subpoenas on third parties for this type of information.
-Usually, the attorneys will sift through the interrogatory answers and documents, then question the spouses in person while they are under oath, at what is called a “deposition.”
+Unlike mediators and collaborative lawyers, divorce litigators in New York– such as those at Nolletti Law Group – can also serve discovery subpoenas on third parties for this type of information.
+Usually, the family lawyers will sift through the interrogatory answers and documents, then question the spouses in person while they are under oath, at what is called a “deposition”.
 Third parties who have relevant information, such as business partners, bookkeepers, accountants, or other witnesses, may also be questioned at a deposition.
 A deposition takes place in the presence of a stenographer (a court reporter), who later transcribes what was said into a transcript.

 Adultery and Divorce